Hadith 7 — The Deen is Naseehah: Sincerity and Advice

 4. Naseehah to the Leaders of the Muslims

-[Quote,Imam Ahmad,,"If I had one du'a to be accepted, I would use it for the ruler—because if he is righteous, the people will follow."]
+[Quote,Imam Ahmad,,"If I had one du'a that I knew would be accepted, I would use it for the ruler—because when the ruler is righteous, the people are righteous."]

 5. Naseehah to the Common Muslims